The Hanging Garden (song)

 "The Hanging Garden" is a song by English rock band the Cure, released as the sole single from their fourth studio album, Pornography.
 The release is sometimes referred to as A Single.
-The single reached No. 34 in the UK Singles Chart.
+The single reached No. 34 on the UK Singles Chart.

 Release

-In addition to being issued as a 7" single with The Cure’s earlier single "Killing an Arab" on the B-side, "The Hanging Garden" was also released in a deluxe edition known as A Single, formatted both as a gatefold double pack of 7" singles with a total of four tracks, and also as a 10” EP including a live recording of “Killing An Arab” and the studio version of “A Forest” from the band’s second album.
+In addition to being issued as a 7-inch single with a live version of the Cure's earlier single "Killing an Arab" on the B-side, "The Hanging Garden" was also released in a deluxe edition known as A Single, formatted both as a gatefold double pack of 7-inch singles with a total of four tracks, and also as a 10-inch EP including a live recording of "Killing an Arab" and the studio version of "A Forest" from the group’s second album.

 Music video

 The video shows the band playing in the York House Gardens in London, England.
 The band also wears masks, which is similar to the concept of the Pornography album.
 Robert Smith recalled: "For the 'Hanging Garden' video we got two people who did Madness videos but it was a really awful video.
 They wanted to make us look serious and we wanted them to make us look like Madness".
 The video was directed by Chris Gabrin.